Why do we process your data?

 – Information relating to job adverts and applications submitted via the Housing Technology Recruitment Site.
 This includes contact details such as names, addresses, email addresses, C.Vs and covering letters which contain identifiable data.

-- Via Google Analytics, which is installed on our website, we will collect general information about your visits to and use of this website (including your IP address, general geographical location, browser type, referral source, length of visit and number of page views).
-This does not include names and specific addresses.
+– Via Google Analytics, which is installed on our website, we will collect general information about your visits to and use of this website (including your IP address, general geographical location, browser type, referral source, length of visit and number of page views).

 How long will we keep your data?